LLNL/RAJA/docs/sphinx/user_guide/feature/loop_basic.rst

   });

-While loop execution using ``RAJA::forall`` methods is a subset of ``RAJA::kernel`` functionality, described next, we maintain the ``RAJA::forall`` interface for simple loop execution because the syntax is simpler and less verbose for that use case.
+While static loop execution using ``forall`` methods is a subset of ``RAJA::kernel`` functionality, described next, we maintain the ``forall`` interfaces for simple loop execution because the syntax is simpler and less verbose for that use case.

 .. note:: Data arrays in lambda expressions used with RAJA are typically